User Session Data with Flask-Session & Redis

-Flask-Session is a Flask plugin which enables the simple integration of a server-side cache leveraging methods such as Redis, Memcached, MongoDB, relational databases, and so forth.
-Of these choices, Redis is an exceptionally appealing option.
+Flask-Session is a Flask plugin that enables the simple integration of a server-side cache leveraging methods such as Redis, Memcached, MongoDB, relational databases, etc. Of these choices, Redis is an exceptionally appealing option.

-Redis is NoSQL datastore written in C intended to temporarily hold data in memory for users as they blaze mindlessly through your site.
-Redis was designed for this very purpose, is extremely quick, and is free to use when spinning up a free instance on Redis Labs.
+Redis is a "NoSQL" data store that stores data in memory instead of writing data to disk (think SQL).
+This lack of I/O overheard users as they blaze mindlessly through your site.
+Redis was designed for this very purpose, is extremely quick, and is free to use when spinning up a free instance on redis.com (or whichever cloud provider you prefer).

 Becoming Familiar with Flask-Session